shivanshdave/2020-432/classes/class07/README.md

 When fitting regression models, a common question is "how big a sample do I need?"

+If I have to give a quick answer it would be as follows.
+Let P be the number of predictors you are considering including in the model.

+- In linear regression, use a sample size (number of complete observations) that is 50P to be safe, although there's a plausible argument for something like 20P in exploratory work, where you're not really expecting as much precision in your estimates.
+- In logistic regression, the key sample size is the smaller of the two groups defined by your binary outcome.
+Suppose you have fewer YES than NO in your outcome.
+The number of YES observations should then be at least 96 + 8P.

-This depends on a lot of things, including what you want to use to determine whether a regression model is strong enough.
+This depends on a lot of things, including what you define as a regression model that is "strong enough."

 For linear regression, most people who want to build a simple rule base it on the number of predictors, P, that you intend to consider in your modeling.
-As a starting point, I would recommend that if N (your sample size) is 100P or larger, then you'll likely be able to distinguish R-squared values pretty meaningfully down to the second decimal place, so that an R-squared of 0.32 really does mean something different from 0.31.
-Some of my motivation from this comes from this [old post by Frank Harrell on StackExchange](https://stats.stackexchange.com/posts/59128/revisions).
+As a starting point, I would recommend that if N (your sample size) is 50P or larger, then you'll likely be able to distinguish R-squared values of, for example, 0.12 and 0.14 pretty meaningfully.
+Some motivation comes from this [post by Frank Harrell on StackExchange](https://stats.stackexchange.com/posts/59128/revisions).

+- Since I've set the minimum sample size for Project 1 at 100, not everyone will meet this standard.

-To fit a logistic regression model, we need a larger sample size, given the same number of predictors.
-[This tweet](https://twitter.com/f2harrell/status/936230071219707913?lang=en) links to some details.
+To fit a logistic regression model, [this tweet](https://twitter.com/f2harrell/status/936230071219707913?lang=en) links to some details.
 One set of "rules" I use is:

 1. Select the number of predictors you want to study in your logistic regression (includes everything you plan to consider, regardless of whether it makes it into your final model) and call that P.
 2. Denote the sample size as follows - if you have an outcome where you have N1 people with "1" and N0 people with "0" then let N = min(N0, N1).